 The distance between what should be documented and what actually exists creates Governance Debt, and it compounds the same way deferred maintenance does.
 When it comes due during a ransomware attack, a compliance audit, or a federal grant review, it transforms from a documentation gap into a direct financial and legal liability.

 The evidence base: We reviewed the policy libraries of 410 colleges and universities, including every R1 research university in the United States, and studied what they actually published, where the gaps were, and how institutions across the sector are addressing them.
 The results form the 2026 CampusCISO IT Policy Study.
-This study is incorporated into a series of resources, including this book and free resources including the CampusCISO IT Policy Framework and IT Policy Assessment Worksheet.
+This study is incorporated into a series of resources, including this book and the CampusCISO IT Policy Framework (free Community Edition on Leanpub).

-Four patterns emerged from the 2026 study: an Authentication Floor that proves consensus is possible.
-A Ransomware Cliff where documented response procedures drop from 57% at R1 to 2% at baccalaureate institutions.
-A Research Security Gap where federal requirements outpace institutional documentation.
+Three diagnostic patterns emerged from the 2026 study: an Authentication Floor that proves consensus is possible.
+A Ransomware Cliff where documented response procedures drop from 57% at large research institutions to 2% at baccalaureate institutions.
 And an Oral Tradition Liability where critical technical practices live in people's heads instead of written standards.

 What you'll find inside:

-• The four diagnostic patterns and the prevalence data behind them
+• The three diagnostic patterns and the prevalence data behind them

 • Why higher education security programs are fundamentally different from corporate and government approaches, and how to design for shared governance, academic freedom, and decentralized IT

-• A framework of 17 policies and 24 standards grounded in observed practice, built to work alongside NIST, CIS, and ISO guidance
+• A framework of 17 policies and 24 standards grounded in observed practice, built to work alongside NIST, ISO, and other guidance

 • Regulatory context for common higher education requirements, including FERPA, GLBA, HIPAA, CMMC, export controls, and state breach laws

-• A self-assessment methodology to measure your Governance Debt: an initial diagnostic in about 20 staff hours, or a comprehensive assessment path you can complete in 70-130 staff hours
+• A two-tier inspection methodology to measure your Governance Debt: a 20-hour Quick Inspection for fast triage, or the full Inspection that you can complete in 70-130 staff hours

 • A template for phased improvements with a stakeholder briefing template and guidance on prioritizing gaps